Steel Bolted Connection Calculator (AISC)

 What is a bolted connection?

-How do I choose the right bolt type?
+How do I pick the bolt grade?